 Annie has already mentioned the beneficial resources and facilities that Macquarie has on offer.
 However, she also told us how easy it is to not use them to your full advantage and in retrospect, Annie wished she had utilised them a bit more.

-“The main thing I would’ve liked to learn before starting this degree is how to access study support and to take advantage of Peer Assisted Learning and Peer Assisted Study Sessions for individual units.
+“The main thing I would’ve liked to learn before starting this degree is how to access study support and to take advantage of Peer Assisted Study Sessions for individual units.
 They are insightful and have positively impacted upon my grades,” Annie said.

-The Peer Assisted and Peer Assisted Study Sessions are weekly sessions run by Macquarie Uni by older students to help first and second years deepen their understanding of particular units and subjects.
+The Peer Assisted Study Sessions are weekly sessions run by Macquarie Uni by older students to help first and second years deepen their understanding of particular units and subjects.

 #2: Online resources